ZaidaTek/ZaidaScope/ReadMe.md

 2) Extract to folder of your choice

-3) Upload included at328p.ino file to your Arduino Uno/Nano or similiar AT328P
+3) Upload included at328p.ino file to your Arduino Uno/Nano or similar AT328P

 4) Execute ZScope.exe, choose your COM-Port, channel config and sampling rate, and click Connect